 CelticFest Vancouver have announced that tickets for the week long event from March 6 – 17 are now on sale at www.celticfestvancouver.com You can find all the information on their website at www.celticfestvancouver.com

-The next regular Ceilidh Dance is on Friday, February 27, 2015 (back to the last Friday of February, March & April) – in the Scottish Cultural Centre, 8886 Hudson Street, Vancouver.
+The next regular Ceilidh Dance is THIS Friday, February 6, 2015 – in the Scottish Cultural Centre, 8886 Hudson Street, Vancouver.
 Start to make plans to come along as we really need all of you.
 This is a fun and inexpensive way to have an enjoyable evening out with family and friends.
 Tell at least 2 friends to join you, forward this e-mail to more friends and encourage them to sign up for the newsletter and to come to the Ceilidh Dance.
 Think of the great exercise you get as well.
 See below for more information.

 Thanks to some ground work by a student a Scottish Country Dance class at SFU has started.
 They are on Wednesday evenings and will continue every Wednesday from 7 – 9 p.m. in Forum Chambers.
-Contact Louise at firstname.lastname@example.org for more information and please tell all your student friends.
+There were only 2 who turned up LAST WEEK so they are hoping YOU can help to at least double that number.
+Contact Louise at email@example.com for more information and please tell all your student friends.

 SFU’s Centre for Scottish Studies will be offering beginning Gaelic classes Monday nights at 7:00 pm – 8:00 pm starting January 20.
 The classes will be held using video technology with instructor Fiona Smith — either from a location at SFU or in your home if you have a computer and internet connection.
 If you are interested in participating, please contact Leith at firstname.lastname@example.org